In this article and video, I have tried to answer the question “How to Read P&ID”.

-Reading P&ID is a difficult task for those who start their career in Oil &Gas and similar Chemical Process Industries.
-Here, I have tried to explain P&ID and PEFS an easy way.
-Watch this YouTube Video to avoid reading 2000 plus words.
+Reading P&ID is difficult for those who start their careers in Oil &Gas and similar Chemical Process Industries.
+Here, I have tried to explain P&ID and PEFS in an easy way.

-Piping and instrumentation diagram is also known as Process engineering flow scheme which is PEFS.
+The piping and instrumentation diagram is also known as the Process engineering flow scheme, PEFS.

 You will learn how to read P&ID and PEFS with the help of the actual plant drawing.
-P&ID is more complex than of PFD and includes lots of details.
-Link to download this P&ID is given at the end of the page.
+P&ID is more complex than PFD and includes lots of details.
+A link to download this P&ID is given at the end of the page.

 What is P&ID?

 P&ID is a graphical representation of the actual process plant using various symbols that represent actual equipment.
-As said earlier it is complex than PFD.
-A single PFD can have multiple P&ID.
-This means if some system is shown on single PFD, to show the same system on P&ID, it may require multiple P&ID sheets.
+As said earlier, it is more complex than PFD.
+A single PFD can have multiple P&IDs.
+This means if some system is shown on a single PFD, it may require multiple P&ID sheets to show the same system on P&ID.

 It is one of the main deliverables of FEED.
 That is front-end engineering and design.
-It is used during entire life-cycle of the plant.
-That means during pre-EPC, EPC and operation.
+It is used during the entire life cycle of the plant.
+That means during pre-EPC, EPC, and operation.

 Use of P&ID/PEFS During Pre- EPC Phase

-P&ID is used to derive Project capital cost estimate.
-It is also used to develop EPC contract specification.
+P&ID is used to derive the Project capital cost estimates.
+It is also used to develop EPC contract specifications.
 Plot plant is developed considering various inputs from P&ID and physical site location.

-During EPC phase, P&ID is used to develop the individual unit layout.
-It used to identify hazardous areas classification, preparing data sheets of equipment, valves, and instrument.
+During the EPC phase, P&ID is used to develop the individual unit layout.
+It is used to identify hazardous areas classification, and preparing data sheets of equipment, valves, and instrument.

-P&ID are used to develop the piping layout and preparing bulk material take-off for piping, electrical, instrumentation and civil.
-It is key documents for various review such as HAZOP, SIL and operability review.
+P&ID is used to develop the piping layout and prepare bulk material take-off for piping, electrical, instrumentation, and civil.
+It is a key document for various reviews such as HAZOP, SIL, and operability.

 P&IDs are used to train operators and engineers before they start work in the plant.